greim/freeloader/doc/faq.markdown

 lists a few tens of times per second, will have a negligible performance impact.
 Initial benchmarks indicate that, in modern browsers, both these premises are true.
 However freeloader benchmarks itself, and throttles back the polling frequency if it begins to absorb too much CPU time.
+If you check out your own copy of the project you can open one of the bigger benchmark tests and watch this happening in real time.

 ## Q: How often does it poll the DOM?